johnkerl/miller/go/src/miller/dsl/README.md

 The job of the CST builder is to turn the AST into a CST.

-The job of the `put` and `filter` mappers is to execute the CST statements on each input record.
+The job of the `put` and `filter` transformers is to execute the CST statements on each input record.

 # Source-code representation